Skip to content

 Case study · Primary Care Management · Tenerife · Spain

-The health centre that lets itself be walked by voice.
+The health center that lets itself be walked by voice.

-Tenerife's Primary Care Management — part of the Canary Health Service (SCS) — has installed NaviLens codes across its health centres so that every patient, including blind or low-vision people, can locate the entrance, the waiting room, the toilets, the lift or the stairs without asking at the front desk.
+Tenerife's Primary Care Management— part of the Canary Health Service (SCS)—has installed NaviLens codes across its health centers so that every patient, including blind or low-vision people, can locate the entrance, the waiting room, the restrooms, the elevator or the stairs without asking at the front desk.

-Façade of a Canary Health Service health centre in Tenerife: light grey wall with a black stone skirting, blue lit canopy reading "URGENCIAS" (Emergencies) in white, glass door with a metal frame and, on the left leaf, a NaviLens code sign next to other notices; the floor reads "ESPERE SU TURNO POR FAVOR" (please wait your turn).
+Façade of a Canary Health Service health center in Tenerife: light gray wall with a black stone skirting, blue lit canopy reading "URGENCIAS" (Emergencies) in white, glass door with a metal frame and, on the left leaf, a NaviLens code sign next to other notices; the floor reads "ESPERE SU TURNO POR FAVOR" (please wait your turn).

 SCS